-Learning how to draw support and resistance levels is an important skillset.
-Look at stock chart and find as many highs and lows as possible.
+Knowing how to draw support and resistance levels is fundamental to any traders success.
+Without having this skillset, how do you know where to buy low and sell high?
+You don’t if you can’t identify the highs and lows.
 The whole concept behind trading stocks is to buy low and sell high.
 In technical terms that means to buy at support levels and sell at resistance levels.
-So how do you draw support and resistance levels?
-Find as many previous peaks and valleys on a chart.
-Areas where price couldn't break above or below.
+So how do you draw support and resistance levels properly?
+Keep reading and we’ll show you how!

 How to Draw Support and Resistance Levels